ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     <terminal-line>Writing manifests/restart.yaml</terminal-line>
     <terminal-line>Writing manifests/exe.yaml</terminal-line>
 </terminal-animation>
-<b>Note:</b> You can skip this step as it is included also in the run command.
+<span class="note">Note:</span> You can skip this step as it is included also in the run command.
 However, runnning it explicitly helps to check for errors and make sure executable and restart directories are accessible.
 </div>

 ### <span id="runESM-4.2.0">Run configuration</span>